-When you're paying for campaigns (AdWords and other types), you want to know how well they're working: how many visitors they're bringing in, how much money those visitors are spending.
+When you're paying for campaigns (AdWords and other types), you want to know how well they're working: how many users they're bringing in, how much money those users are spending.

 If you're running the same campaign through multiple sources (e.g., Google, Yahoo, Bing), you can view the data by Campaign, and add the secondary dimension Source so you can compare the results from the different sources side by side.
 If you find low productivity from a particular source, you can try a different campaign there, or redistribute your campaign spending to the more profitable sources.

-Because the Campaigns report includes all visits (from campaigns and from other sources), you may see a number of visits where the campaign is listed as (not set).
-The majority of these are visits that have no campaign tagging.
+Because the Campaigns report includes all traffic (from campaigns and from other sources), you may see a number of sessions where the campaign is listed as (not set).
+The majority of these are sessions that have no campaign tagging.
 Some of these may be from AdWords campaigns that have some error in the tagging (see AdWords Campaigns for more information).
 You can eliminate these statistics by using the Search option above the table, and setting the parameters to Exclude Campaign Exactly matching (not set).